photoprism/photoprism-docs/docs/getting-started/ports/freebsd.md

 !!! tldr ""
     Should you experience problems with the installation, we recommend that you ask the FreeBSD community for advice, as we cannot provide support for third-party software and services.
 You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.

-For FreeBSD / FreeNAS users, an unofficial [PhotoPrism port](https://github.com/huo-ju/photoprism-freebsd-port) is available.
+An [unofficial port](https://github.com/huo-ju/photoprism-freebsd-port) is available for users of FreeBSD and TrueNAS CORE (formerly FreeNAS).

-The port will compile and install libtensorflow 1.15.2 and build `photoprism` from source on FreeBSD.
+It will compile and install libtensorflow 1.15.2 and build `photoprism` from source.

 **1. Clone or download the port:**